spuddydev/CITS3403_Group_Project/README.md

 - **Project Details**: Enhanced project cards with comprehensive information display

 ## Academic Connections
-- **Connection Management**: Added ability to connect with other researchers/users
+- **Connection Management**: removed ability to connect with other researchers/users, replaced with view profile and contact them
 - **Suggested Connections**: Algorithm suggests new connections not already in user's network
 - **Connection Interface**: Interactive UI for managing connections with real-time updates
 - **Dashboard Integration**: Academic connections now displayed on dashboard with interaction options